notator/Moritz/README.md

 February 2016<br />
 James Ingram

-[1] The Assistant Performer is no longer part of Moritz.
-It is now a separate, open-source web application, written in Javascript.
+[1] The Assistant Performer used to be part of Moritz, but it is now a separate, open-source web application, written in Javascript.
 Links: [About the Assistant Performer](http://james-ingram-act-two.de/open-source/aboutAssistantPerformer.html), [on the web](http://james-ingram-act-two.de/open-source/assistantPerformer/assistantPerformer.html), [on GitHub](https://github.com/notator/assistant-performer).